 - Real-time approval.
 Signing up is quick and easy, enabling you to complete the entire process, including getting a real-time approval decision, in just a few minutes and even while checking out at a store.

 - Interest-free period.
-Zip Money offers an interest-free period on all Zip Money transactions, after which your outstanding balance will be subject to the standard APR (currently 19.9% p.a.).
+Zip Money offers an interest-free period on all Zip Money transactions, after which your outstanding balance will be subject to the standard annual percentage rate (currently 19.90% p.a.).

 - Automatic deductions.
 Direct debit is an extra feature of Zip Money, allowing automatic deductions to be made directly from your bank account.

 - Borrow what you need.
 Unlike lump-sum loans disbursed upfront, with Zip Money you only borrow what you need to make a purchase.